2pisoftware/cmfive-docs/_tutorials/module-anatomy/add-item-table.md

 ## Adding The Item Table to The Index Template

-Adding the item table to the index template.

 Open templates/index.tpl.php and add the line `echo $itemTable;`.
 Your templates/index.tpl.php file should now look like this:
 ```php
 <?php